We get numerous phone calls about seat pans, so we decided

 a suction cup on the rear.
 If you send us a seat pan and want us to

-install a suction cup, we can.
-Mark where you want the suction cup to
+install a suction cup you will need to mark where you want the suction cup to

 hook into something or maybe a couple of bolts glassed into the pan

-I am not a big fan of this because your seat could easily fly off.
+I am not a big fan of using Velco to hold a seat on because your seat could

 What ever you decide, now is the time.